What is on the 4th floor?

 Do you have old Hastings Exams I can use to study for my exams?

 All available final examinations from previous semesters are accessible online.
 Exams are password protected.
-Hastings students & faculty must login to access the exams off-campus.
+Hastings students & faculty must login with a current UC Hastings username and password to access the exams off-campus.

-Library archives collections are on the 6th floor.
+Library archives collections are temporarily shelved on the 5th floor.
 These collections include: